(This transcript has been auto-generated. Artificial Intelligence is still perfecting itself. There may be some errors in transcription)

 So what was the one tip you had after having spoken to him?
 What do you think will make us all better speakers?

 Ramon Ray (04:51):

 Yeah, I think for me two things, and I think not just from there, but you know, seeing some things he did at the democratic convention for those who watched Republican convention, that’s fine too.
 But point being, I think is that I was going to say can’t say that is an orator but he is.
 So I think for me, the biggest thing I can give, I think is the pauses.
-Whether they’re intentional or not.
-I think the pauses, I think that catches you.
-And I think the second thing, I think I heard him being interviewed by Mark Benioff of Salesforce at Dreamforce I want to say two years ago, don’t remember exactly.
-And I think just very thoughtful, you know, “President, should we, should we have red cups or black cups?” ” Well, I think red cups, if you, so” I may be off a little bit of my memory, but that’s kind of what I remember just a very, you know, as opposed to some, which is a style, which is more my style, may say off the cuff red cups.
+Whether they’re intentional.
+I think the pauses; I think that catches you.
+And I think the second thing, I think I heard him being interviewed by Marc Benioff of Salesforce at Dreamforce I want to say two years ago, don’t remember exactly.
+And I think just very thoughtful, you know, “President, should we, should we have red cups or black cups?” ” Well, I think red cups, if you, so” I may be off a little of my memory, but that’s kind of what I remember just a very, you know, as opposed to some, which is a style, which is more my style, may say off-the-cuff red cups.
 Absolutely.
 Of course, red cups, whether right or wrong, you know, that’s just me.
 He seemed to be more of, you know, when you can think it’s definitely not stupid, but you know, kind of that slight stuttering.
-But I think part of that’s being thoughtful, like before I say, I know that millions are going to be listening, let me just contemplate the weight of every word.
+But I think part of that’s being thoughtful, like before I say, I know millions are going to be listening, let me just contemplate the weight of every word.

 Ash Roy (06:03):